SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Swift applies the following three rules for delegation calls between initializers:

 **Rule 1**
-  Designated initializers must call a designated initializer from their immediate superclass.
+  A designated initializer must call a designated initializer from its immediate superclass.

 **Rule 2**
-  Convenience initializers must call another initializer available in the *same* class.
+  A convenience initializer must call another initializer from the *same* class.

 **Rule 3**
-  Convenience initializers must ultimately end up calling a designated initializer.
+  A convenience initializer must ultimately call a designated initializer.

 A simple way to remember this is: